top of page

 • Writer's pictureDr Julien Drouart

-The Museum Otto Weidt’s Workshop for the Blind is located in an inner courtyard of the Haus Schwarzenberg complex in the former Jewish quarter of the Scheunenviertel.
-Despite its tiny museum space, it manages to put faces to the Shoah with great sensitivity.
+The Otto Weidt Museum's Workshop for the Blind is situated in an interior courtyard of the Haus Schwarzenberg complex, in the former Jewish quarter of Scheunenviertel.
+Despite its small exhibition space, it manages to personify the Shoah with remarkable sensitivity.

-Following the deportation of Berlin's Jews since 1941 and the Fabrik Aktion in early 1943, only a few thousand Berliners of Jewish culture and/or faith still live in the capital of the Third Reich.
-Most were employed in the factories essential to the war effort.
-This was an economic necessity dictated by the war, but it did not protect them from being rounded up.
+After the deportation of Berlin's Jews starting in 1941 and the Factory Action in early 1943, only a few thousand Berliners of Jewish culture and/or faith remained in the capital of the Third Reich.
+Most were employed in factories crucial to the war effort.
+This was an economic necessity dictated by the war, but it didn't shield them from round-ups.

-The industrialist Otto Weidt runs a brush manufacturing company.
-This equipment was indispensable for keeping the barracks, especially the military barracks, clean.
-Consequently, the workshops were supervised by the National Socialist regime.
-The staff was largely made up of visually and hearing impaired people who were better able to handle the brush cases by touch.
-Most of them were Jewish.
+Industrialist Otto Weidt operated a brush manufacturing company.
+This equipment was vital for maintaining cleanliness in the barracks, particularly military ones.
+As a result, the workshops were under the National Socialist regime's supervision.
+The workforce largely consisted of visually and hearing-impaired individuals who were better equipped to handle the brush cases by touch.
+Most of these workers were Jewish.

-During the war, Otto Weidt tried to preserve the lives of his Jewish employees.
-He unofficially banned the wearing of the yellow star at work and, with the help of friends in secrecy, had false papers made, Germanising the identities of all of them.
-He will do everything possible to save the great love of his life, Alice Licht.
-He was honoured with the title of Righteous Among the Nations after his death.
-Today, a museum pays tribute to his selfless work and to the members of his staff.
+During the war, Otto Weidt strived to protect his Jewish employees' lives.
+He unofficially prohibited the wearing of the yellow star at work and, with help from friends in secret, fabricated false papers that Germanized all their identities.
+He did everything within his power to save his great love, Alice Licht.
+After his death, he was honored with the title of Righteous Among the Nations.
+Today, a museum commemorates his selfless work and his staff members.

-The permanent exhibition of the Museum Otto Weidt is housed in five rooms in the original premises.
-A few rare objects are displayed in glass cases and in the main room.
-While some of the documents bearing the National Socialist seal recall the events of the time, most of the items on display are designed to give a face to each individual.
-The biographical factor is enhanced by photographs, postcards and extensive written correspondence.
-The images on display show past personal experiences, smiles and banal scenes of ordinary life.
-Those showing the violence of the time and the crimes do not appear.
-The place is not traumatic.
+The Museum Otto Weidt's permanent exhibition occupies five rooms in the original premises.
+A few scarce items are displayed in glass cases and in the main room.
+While some documents bearing the National Socialist seal recall the time's events, most exhibits aim to humanize each individual.
+This biographical element is highlighted by photographs, postcards, and extensive written correspondence.
+The displayed images depict past personal experiences, smiles, and mundane scenes from everyday life.
+Pictures showing the period's violence and crimes are absent.
+The space isn't traumatic.
 Without any voyeurism, it seeks catharsis.

-The museography adopts a relevant concept, that of a discreet succession of thematic rooms.
-At the reception desk, the events are contextualised in time and space.
-The approach remains local and the explanations do not intend to go into detail about the realities of the Shoah.
-Then, the main room presents the protagonists and their activity in the workshops.
-A small module devoted to Otto Weidt's non-Jewish collaborators is presented in what looks like a corridor.
-Finally, the last two rooms evoke the fate of those who survived on the one hand, and those who perished on the other.
-A small play closes the tour.
+The museography adopts a pertinent concept: a subtle sequence of themed rooms.
+At the reception desk, the events are contextualized in time and place.
+The approach remains local, and the explanations don't aim to delve into the details of the Shoah.
+The main room then introduces the main characters and their activities in the workshops.
+A small module dedicated to Otto Weidt's non-Jewish collaborators is presented in a space resembling a corridor.
+Finally, the last two rooms address the fate of those who survived and those who perished, respectively.
+A small play concludes the tour.

-The exhibition suffers from the absence of a real thread.
-As the narrative is not chronological, a visit cannot be linear and it is necessary to go back and forth between the different rooms to understand.
-The museography is therefore unbalanced and often inaccessible.
-This shortcoming can be partly remedied by using audio guides.
-Because of the centrality of the biographical element, the best way to visit the museum is still to be accompanied by a guide.
+The exhibition suffers from a lack of a clear narrative thread.
+As the narrative isn't chronological, the visit can't follow a linear path, requiring visitors to move back and forth between the rooms to comprehend fully.
+Consequently, the museography often feels unbalanced and inaccessible.
+This shortcoming can be somewhat offset by using audio guides.
+Given the centrality of the biographical element, the best way to visit the museum is still to be accompanied by a guide.

-The small size of the museum prevents crowding, thus ensuring the peace and quiet of the visitors.
-There is an almost solemn feeling of intimacy.
-Despite the seriousness of the subject matter, the atmosphere is not oppressive because of the pretty pastel colours that cover the walls.
-If the visuals are ultimately rather poor, the experience can be enjoyed with a certain lightness.
+The museum's small size prevents overcrowding, thus preserving the visitors' peace and quiet.
+There is an almost solemn sense of intimacy.
+Despite the subject matter's gravity, the atmosphere isn't oppressive due to the pretty pastel colors covering the walls.
+Even if the visuals are rather sparse, the experience can be enjoyed with a certain lightness.
 Indeed, the story the museum tells is an ode to life.
-This is why the visit is perfectly adapted to the youngest visitors.
+This is why the visit is perfectly suited for younger visitors.

-Although the Museum Otto Weidt is located in the middle of a festive area with graffiti, a cinema and a bar, it is incredibly discreet, so that it can be better integrated into everyday life.
-The spaces are clearly delineated and do not overlap.
-In this way, everyone can choose to remember without feeling compelled to do so by any moral obligation.
-In a similar vein, the Memorial of the Empty Library follows a similar approach, where memory is not imposed on contemporaries.
+Although the Museum Otto Weidt is located in a lively area with graffiti, a cinema, and a bar, it is incredibly unobtrusive, enabling it to be better integrated into everyday life.
+The spaces are clearly demarcated and don't overlap.
+This way, everyone can choose to remember without feeling compelled to do so by any moral obligation.
+Similarly, the Empty Library Memorial follows a similar approach where memory isn't imposed on contemporaries.

 • Centrality of the biographical element